 Wheels are an important part of a skateboard.
 They dictate how a board rides, how it turns and how fast it can go.
 The type of wheels on your board is just as important as other parts of the skateboard like the deck, trucks, bearings, etc.

 If you ask about the basics of skateboard wheels, the first thing to know is what skateboard wheels are made of.
-You also get plenty of different type, size and shape options when you go to choose wheels.
+When choosing wheels, you also get plenty of different types, sizes, and shape options.
 The hardness of the wheels varies too.
 And all of these factors affect your performance.
-So, you need to understand them to find the best one for you.
+So, you must understand them to find the best one for you.

 What are Skateboard Wheels Made of?

 Polyurethane: The most common material for skateboard wheels

 Wheels can be made from various materials, but the most common is polyurethane.
 It is a type of plastic.
 It is durable.
 And it can hold out against the wear and tear of skateboarding.
 It also provides a smooth ride.

 The polyurethane is heated and poured into a mold, then cooled and shaped into a wheel.
 The wheel is then treated with a hard coating that makes it durable and helps it grip the skateboard deck.